MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-multifactor-authentication-customers.md

 # Add multifactor authentication (MFA) to an app

-[Multifactor authentication](~/identity/authentication/concept-mfa-howitworks.md) (MFA) adds a layer of security to your applications.
-With MFA, customers who sign in with a username and password are prompted for a one-time passcode as a second verification method.
+In a Microsoft Entra External ID external tenant, you can add a layer of security to your consumer and business customer-facing applications by enforcing multifactor authentication (MFA).
+With MFA, each time a user signs in they're required to provide an email one-time passcode.
 This article describes how to enforce MFA for your customers by creating a Microsoft Entra Conditional Access policy and adding MFA to your sign-up and sign-in user flow.

 > [!TIP]
 > [![Try it now](./media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=MFA)